ig-cardoso/todo-list-django/README.md

 # To-do List

-An implementation of "to do list" in the Django framework
+An implementation of "to do list" in the Django framework.

 ## Getting Started

-Initially
+Initially create a virtual environment using python's virtualenv.
+If you don't know, go to this [link](https://www.treinaweb.com.br/blog/criando-ambientes-virtuais-para-projetos-python-com-o-virtualenv).

 ### Prerequisites